 Consideration should be given to handling, preparation, and disposal through measures that minimize drug contact with the body.
 Appropriate precautions should be followed to avoid direct eye contact or exposure when handling.

 5.3.
-Dosage and Administration of Tenofovir Alafenamide (TAF) and TDF
+Dosage and Administration of TAF

-Subjects will be randomly assigned (1:1) to receive one of the following treatments in a blinded fashion:
+Subjects will be randomly assigned (1:1) to receive one of the following treatments: